Learn about the Maternal and Child Health (MCH) Leadership Competencies by browsing this web page or by downloading the PDF document.

 - Assess the effectiveness of an existing program for specific MCH population groups.

-Self-reflection is the process of assessing the impact of personal values, beliefs, communication styles, cultural influences, and experiences on one's personal and professional leadership style.
+Self-reflection is the process of assessing the impact of values, beliefs, communication, culture, and experiences on one's personal and professional leadership style.
 By engaging in self-reflection, MCH leaders:

 - Identify personal strengths in both informal and organizational contexts.